bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ### {{contains}}

 Renders the block if `collection` has the given `value`, using strict equality (`===`) for comparison, otherwise the inverse block is rendered (if specified).
 If a `startIndex` is specified and is negative, it is used as the offset from the end of the collection.

+Renders block if first param is in second param.

 #### Parameters